Insurance Claim Medical Certificate - Professional Evidence

 Will my insurer accept a private medical certificate from MedicalCert?

-Most UK insurers accept medical documentation signed by a GMC-registered doctor, which is what MedicalCert provides.
-However, final acceptance is at the discretion of your insurer, and some may require documentation from the GP or specialist who originally treated you.
+Most UK insurers accept medical documentation signed by a GMC-registered doctor, regardless of whether the doctor is NHS or private.
+MedicalCert certificates are signed by GMC-registered doctors and include the doctor's GMC registration number, a confirmed diagnosis with relevant dates, and a unique verification reference.
+However, final acceptance is at the discretion of your insurer, and some policies specifically require documentation from the GP or specialist who originally treated you.
 Always check your policy wording and, if in doubt, contact your insurer before applying to confirm what medical evidence they require.

 Can I get a retrospective medical certificate for an insurance claim?

-In many cases, yes — subject to clinical review.
-MedicalCert’s doctors can issue retrospective certificates where you can provide sufficient evidence of when you became unwell, such as prescription records, hospital letters, or pharmacy records.
-The reviewing doctor will assess whether a retrospective certificate is clinically justified based on the evidence provided.
-If the evidence is insufficient to support a retrospective certificate, documentation will not be issued.
+In many cases, yes, subject to clinical review.
+A retrospective medical certificate is backdated documentation confirming that you were unwell on a specific past date, issued after the fact based on supporting evidence.
+MedicalCert's doctors can issue retrospective certificates where you can provide sufficient evidence of when you became unwell, such as prescription records, hospital discharge letters, pharmacy dispensing records, or GP appointment records.
+The reviewing doctor will assess whether a retrospective certificate is clinically justified.
+If the evidence is insufficient, documentation will not be issued.

 My insurer wants their own form completed by a GP.
 Can MedicalCert do this?

 Yes.
-If your insurer provides a specific medical form, you can upload it during the consultation process.
-The reviewing GMC-registered doctor will complete the form to the required standard where the clinical information supports doing so.
+If your insurer provides a specific medical form for a doctor to complete, you can upload it during the MedicalCert consultation process.
+The reviewing GMC-registered doctor will complete the form where the clinical information supports doing so.
+This is common for travel insurance cancellation claims, where insurers such as Aviva, AXA, and Allianz often require their own medical evidence forms.
 Please ensure the form is clearly legible and complete before uploading.

 Why won't my NHS GP complete my insurer's form?

-NHS GPs are not obligated to complete insurance forms or write letters for non-NHS purposes.
-Many practices have reduced or stopped offering this service due to workload pressures, or will only do so for registered patients with long waiting times and a private fee.
+NHS GPs are not contractually required to complete insurance forms or write letters for non-NHS purposes under their NHS contract.
+The British Medical Association (BMA) classifies insurance reports as private (non-NHS) work.
+Many practices have reduced or stopped offering this service due to significant workload pressures, or will only do so for registered patients with waiting times of 2-4 weeks and a private fee typically ranging from £25 to £120.
 A private medical certificate service like MedicalCert provides an alternative where a GMC-registered doctor can review your case and provide the required documentation based on the information and evidence you supply.

 What evidence do I need to provide to get an insurance medical certificate?

-The more evidence you can provide, the stronger the basis for the certificate.
-Useful evidence includes: prescription records or pharmacy receipts, hospital discharge letters, results letters from specialists or tests, a photo or video describing your symptoms, and any existing documentation from previous healthcare contacts.
-The reviewing doctor will assess the evidence and issue a certificate only where there is a clear clinical basis for doing so.
+The more evidence you can provide, the stronger the clinical basis for the certificate.
+Useful evidence includes prescription records or pharmacy dispensing receipts, hospital discharge letters or A&E attendance records, results letters from specialists or diagnostic tests, photographs or a video description of visible symptoms, and any existing documentation from previous healthcare contacts.
+The reviewing doctor will assess the evidence and issue a certificate only where there is a clear clinical basis for doing so, in accordance with GMC guidance on issuing medical reports.

 Is a MedicalCert certificate the same as an NHS sick note?

-No. An NHS Med3 fit note (sick note) is issued by an NHS clinician specifically for employment and statutory sick pay purposes.
-A MedicalCert certificate is a private medical letter or certificate issued by a GMC-registered doctor for non-NHS purposes such as insurance claims.
-The two serve different functions.
-Many insurers require a private doctor’s letter rather than, or in addition to, an NHS fit note — always check what your specific insurer requires.
+No. An NHS Med3 fit note (commonly called a sick note) is a specific statutory document issued under the Social Security (Medical Evidence) Regulations 1976 for employment and statutory sick pay purposes.
+A MedicalCert certificate is a private medical letter signed by a GMC-registered doctor for non-NHS purposes such as insurance claims, travel cancellation evidence, and insurer form completion.
+The two serve different legal and administrative functions.
+Many insurers require a private doctor's letter rather than, or in addition to, an NHS fit note.
+Always check your specific insurer's requirements.